-5.2 Customer and User Content Ownership.
-Humanly acknowledges and agrees that, as between Humanly and Customer or User, Customer or User, as the case may be, owns all legal right, title, and interest in and to Customer or User Content, and Humanly will not acquire any rights in any Customer or User Content and may not use such Customer or User Content except for the purpose of providing services to Customer and User and as otherwise authorized under Section 3.2 or herein.
+5.2 Customer and User Data Ownership.
+Humanly acknowledges and agrees that, as between Humanly and Customer or User, Customer or User, as the case may be, owns all legal right, title, and interest in and to Customer or User Data, and Humanly will not acquire any rights in any Customer or User Data and may not use such Customer or User Data except for the purpose of providing services to Customer and User and as otherwise authorized under Section 3.2 or herein.

 6 FEES; TAXES; PAYMENT

 6.1 Fees.
 Customer will pay the fees specified in the applicable Order, plus any applicable taxes.
 Except as expressly provided in these Terms or an Order, fees are based on Services and subscriptions purchased and not actual usage.
 All fees are nonrefundable once paid.
 All amounts payable by Customer under these Terms will be made without setoff or counterclaim, and without any deduction or withholding.
 The fees for each renewal term shall be the then-current fees for the Service in effect at the time of the renewal.
 Notwithstanding anything to the contrary, any renewal in which subscription volume or subscription length for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

 6.3 Payment Terms.
 Customer agrees to promptly notify Humanly of any changes to its billing information.
 If Customer uses a credit card to make payments due under these Terms, Customer authorizes Humanly to automatically charge such credit card on a recurring basis during the Term for all applicable fees and taxes.
 If Customer is invoiced for fees and taxes, all amounts are payable in U.S. dollars net fifteen (15) days from the date of the invoice unless otherwise specified in the applicable Order.